Azure/acr/docs/teleport/aks-teleport-comparison.md

 ## Add nodes for teleporters and shuttles

 Two nodepools will be added to enable teleportation, and a comparison for standard transport.
-The system nodepool is avoided to enable clearing the image cache by scaling the nodepool to zero then back to one.
+An `acr-teleport` label is added for scheduling onto specific nodes.
+The system nodepool (`nodepool1`) is avoided to enable [clearing the image cache](#cleanup) by scaling the nodepool to zero then back to one.

 ```azurecli-interactive
 az aks nodepool add \